dynatrace-innovationlab/.github/README.md

 We want to enable people to challenge our ideas, therefore it is important to know what has been evaluated and why.

-We are using <https://adr.github.io/madr/> to keep them in an easy readable format.
+We are using <https://adr.github.io/madr/> to keep them in an easily readable format.
 For further reading check <https://github.com/joelparkerhenderson/architecture-decision-record#how-to-start-using-adrs>

-The ADR's can be found wihtin `docs/decisions`
+The ADR's can be found within `docs/decisions`

 ## Automation/Tooling